How Identity-Centered Solutions Help Healthcare Address Rising IoT and Cloud Security Threats

 As the healthcare industry continues to transform and adopt cloud-based services and solutions, its security model and mindset must also mature.
 Reliance on the traditional perimeter of firewalls needs to progress to identity-centered security.
 Drawing the security perimeter at identity offers security and governance that expands beyond the conventional organizational boundaries.
 Identity is not geographically bound, allowing you to protect PHI and govern access on-premises and in the cloud.

-Identity Governance Administration (IGA) is key to delivering a governance solution for both human and machine identities.
+Identity Governance and Administration (IGA) is key to delivering a governance solution for both human and machine identities.
 Comprehensive IGA solutions that incorporate Zero Trust principles and factor in risk-based controls, internal policies, and regulatory compliance can streamline decision making, reduce risk, and provide continuous compliance.

 Machine based identities such as those belonging to IoT devices are also managed by IGA.
 By limiting the scope of access for IoT devices, the ability for them to be used to propagate malware or serve as a beachhead for an attack is reduced.
 So even if the device is attacked, its damage is restricted.